Punched card: 20th century

-Both IBM and Remington Rand tied punched card purchases to machine leases, a violation of the US 1914 Clayton Antitrust Act.
+Both IBM and Remington Rand tied purchases of the punched-cards to customers with machine leases, a violation of the US 1914 Clayton Antitrust Act.
 In 1932, the US government took both to court on this issue.
 Remington Rand settled quickly.
 IBM viewed its business as providing a service and that the cards were part of the machine.
 IBM fought all the way to the Supreme Court and lost in 1936; the court ruled that IBM could only set card specifications.

-"By 1937...
-IBM had 32 presses at work in Endicott, N.Y., printing, cutting and stacking five to 10 million punched cards every day."
+"By 1937 ...
+IBM had 32 presses at work in Endicott, N.Y., printing, cutting and stacking 5 to 10 million punched cards every day."
 Punched cards were even used as legal documents, such as U.S. Government checks and savings bonds.

 During World War II punched card equipment was used by the Allies in some of their efforts to decrypt Axis communications.
 See, for example, Central Bureau in Australia.
 At Bletchley Park in England, "some 2 million punched cards a week were being produced, indicating the sheer scale of this part of the operation".
 In Nazi Germany, punched cards were used for the censuses of various regions and other purposes (see IBM and the Holocaust).